-Import Tree S urvey Data X Drag and drop columns from the grid into the text boxes.
-Double-click a text box to clear an entry BS5837.2005 data D5 data 🦵 Tree Positio on Tree Tree Canopy Identification (optional) al) 🔽 Geo-refe erenced data Select at least one o canopy radius column Easting : Easting (N): [Spread - N (m) (S): Sp read · S (m) Ider ntifiers : Tree ID Northing : ng: Northing (E): Spread - E (m) (W): Spread - W (m) Tree Heigh t (Optional) Us e canopy dia meter to define canopy size Reten tion Category (optional) Height (m) : Height (m) Root Protection Are a (optional) Cate Categories : Category BS5837:2012 tree shadows Number of stems : Number of Stem and Root Protection Areas will be drawn if data is Stem diam (mm) -1 of 5: [Stem 1 (mm) En provided (see User Manual). nn entries mu: C, U or R. st contain Easting Northing BS5837V110 Tree ID Tag Number TPO No In Conservat Tree Type Common Na 470427.13 105767.02 123 No Apple Hall's Crab 470420.11 105752.98 234 Yew Common Ye • ۴ Cancel Cancel Remember this format Import
+Import Tree S urvey Data × Drag and drop columns from the grid into the text boxes.
+Double-click a text box to clear an entry BS5837:2005 data Tree Positio on --- Tree Tree Canopy Identification (op nal) Geo-refe erenced data Selei Select at least one canopy radius column Easting : Easting (N): (N): Spread - N (m) (S): Spread - S (m) Identifiers: Tree ID e ID Northing : Northing (E): [Spread - E (m)] (W): [Spread - W (m)] Tree Heigh t (Optional) Use canopy diameter to define canopy size Retention Category (optional) Height (m) : Height (m) Roo Root Protection Area (optional) Categories : Category BS5837:201 and Root Pr will be draw provided (se Number of stems : Number of Stem Stem diam (mm) - 1 of 5 : Stem 1 (mm) En st contain Easting Northing BS5837V11 Tree ID Tag Number TPO No In Conservat Tree Type Common Na 470427.13 105767.02 123 No Apple Hall's Crab 470420.11 105752.98 234 Yew Common Ye • Cancel Remember this format Import with canopy spread determined by the 4 compass point measurements, the stem diameter and the root protection area will be automatically calculated and plotted from the stem diameter figure.
+Each tree will be coloured and labelled according to its tree retention category as defined in BS5837.

 If a survey is carried out using the Pear Technology data capture schemes in a mobile device, PT-Mapper will recognise the file structure and you can click on Import to plot the trees on the map.
-The trees will be plotted with canopy spread determined by the 4 compass point measurements, the stem diameter and the root protection area will be automatically calculated and plotted from the stem diameter figure.
-Each tree will be coloured and labelled according to its tree retention category as defined in BS5837.
+The trees will be plotted